asanchez75/europeana_shapes/shapes-edm/doc/shapes/README.md

 This section explains the main design choices:

-- **One shapes file per EDM class:** A shapes ontology was created for each class in order to split the complete shapes definition for EDM into smaller and manageable files.
-Each file corresponds to a sub-ontology which is linked (using the *owl:imports* property) to through the main ontology file defined in [EDM.ttl](../../src/main/resources/etc/edm/shapes/external/EDM.ttl).
+- **One shapes file per EDM class:** A shapes ontology was created for each EDM class, in order to split the shapes definition for EDM into smaller and manageable files.
+Each file corresponds then to a sub-ontology which is linked to (using the *owl:imports* property) from the main ontology file defined in [EDM.ttl](../../src/main/resources/etc/edm/shapes/external/EDM.ttl).

 - **Constraints are isolated per EDM requirement:** Each rule is expressed in